 Be sure to make notes of stitch counts on the worksheet provided.
 The second glove will go much faster with this information already calculated.

 Following the instructions, knit all four fingers plus the thumb.
-Leave the yarn attached to the index finger as described, then meet me back here on Thursday, when we’ll join the Fingers and start knitting the Hand.
+Leave the yarn attached to the index finger as described, continue on to join the Fingers and start knitting the Hand.